 An alternative to surgery to the nose is to use dermal filler – known as a ‘non surgical rhinoplasty’ or ‘non-surgical nose job’.
-Dermal filler in the nose can make the nose smoother and more elegant, as shown in the artistic representation above.
-By placing dermal filler in the bridge of the nose it can reduce the appearance of bumps and can project the nose forwards.
+Dermal filler in the nose can make the nose smoother and more elegant.
+Placing dermal filler in the bridge of the nose it can reduce the appearance of bumps and can project the nose forwards.

-Nose dermal filler is only available at Cityskin Melbourne and NOT in Sydney.
+Nose dermal filler is only available at Cityskin Hawthorn with Dr Erik Koppert.

 How is nose dermal filler performed?